 Important Inquiries About Fees

 When talking about fees, aim to get a detailed breakdown of monthly costs.
-Ask what’s covered in the base rate and whether there are extra charges for certain services.
-Gaining clarity on these aspects of financial transparency assisted living helps prevent surprises related to costs later on.
+Ask what is covered in the base rate and whether there is an additional fee for certain services.
+Gaining clarity on these aspects helps prevent unexpected financial strain later on.
+Specifically ask, How much will it cost if my care needs increase?
+What are the fees and charges for memory care or skilled nursing care?

 Make sure to understand which services the monthly fee covers.
-It is important to clarify whether personal care services, such as assistance with bathing, dressing, and medication management, are included in the monthly fee.
-This should include both hospitality services, like dining and housekeeping, and care services, such as help with daily activities.
-Knowing this helps you see if the community meets your needs.
-For detailed information, reference resident agreements
+Clarify whether assistance with daily activities, medication management, and senior care services are included.
+This should cover both hospitality services, like dining and housekeeping, and care services.
+Knowing this helps you see if the community meets your needs and offers the best possible care within your financial resources.

 Policies on Rate Increases